Professor-Codephreak/binarytotext/README.md

 Error Handling: Catches interruptions (Ctrl+C) and provides a friendly exit message.
 🔌 Integration with xterm.js
-UI Compatibility: This script is designed to be easily integrated with xterm.js from script.js with style.css Backend Usage: Call the binary_to_text() function with user input from the frontend.
+UI Compatibility: This script is designed to be easily integrated with xterm.js from script.js with style.css Backend Usage: Call the binary_to_text() function with user input from the frontend.<br />

+# index.html script.js style.css are standalone and seperate from the python version

 🔎 Example Inputs and Outputs